22vikash1995/InterviewPrep/README.md

 # 12. What is OOP?
 # 13. What is sealed class why it is used?
 # 14.What is Coroutine in kotlin?
-Ans: A Coroutine is a framework developed by jetbrain. it is conceptually similar to thread which allow to run a piece of code concurrently with rest of the code.
+Ans: A Coroutine is a framework developed by jetbrain.
+It is conceptually similar to thread which allow to run a piece of code concurrently with rest of the code.
+It is not bound to any other thread .It may suspend its execution in one thread and resume another one.
 # 15.What are dispachers.Explain?

 # -------Android---------